 I use oil paint on canvas.
 I like to paint on big canvases in large brush strokes, splatters, and drips, conveying the mood and movement of my body through the brushstrokes.
 The messiness lends itself to the rawness of the experience while the tight focused areas reveal my intent.
 I paint human figures because they are an immediate connection for me, for my audience, and because I love to study the structures of face and form.

 Opie Snow was born in Ashland, Oregon.
 She studied fine arts at Lewis and Clark College in Portland, Oregon and University of Oregon in Eugene.
 After receiving her Bachelor of Fine Arts with a painting emphasis from the University of Oregon in 1998, Opie traveled to Europe to research master painter techniques.
 On her return to Ashland, she spent a year studying classical drawing and painting with Semyon Bilmes of the Academy of Fine Arts.

 In 2000, she co-founded Nuwandart Gallery in Ashland, Oregon, continuing to curate and exhibit there until 2003.
-Opie has created costume design, installation work and performance art/dance with El Circo, an Art/Performance Collective based in San Francisco, since 2001.
+Opie created costume design, installation work and performance art/dance with El Circo, an Art/Performance Collective based in San Francisco from 2001-2007.
 During that time, she started including texture and multi-media in her Ikebana inspired paintings; figurative florals on textured, sewn canvas which are stretched onto brushed metal frames.
 She began exhibiting up and down the west coast from Los Angeles to Portland.

 In 2007 Opie Snow joined forces with Micah..Blacklight and moved to Brooklyn, New York to further her art career.
 In 2009 she and Micah created the collaboration called BlackSnow, a fine art, couture fashion, and multi-media company.
 BlackSnow had their debut show at IcoSahedron Gallery in New York City in 2010.